Frost Death Knight DPS Rotation, Cooldowns, and Abilities — Midnight Season 1

 Combat Assistant for Frost Death Knights

-Patch 11.1.7 introduced the Combat Assistant functionality for all specs in the game.
+Patch 11.7 introduced the Combat Assistant functionality for all specs in the game.
 This comes in the form of two tools that you can use to assist your rotation.
 The Assisted Highlight feature will light up the spell that you are supposed to use next, helping you determine what button you need to press.
 The Single-Button Assistant will provide you with a single button that automatically pressed the appropriate spell.
-Importantly the Single-Button Assistant has a GCD penalty of 0.2 seconds every time you press it, artifically slowing down your rotation.
-This penalty means that you always will do less DPS when using the Single-Button Assistant compared to what you could have done with a perfectly executed rotation.
+Importantly the Single-Button Assistant has a GCD penalty of 0.2 seconds every time you press it, artificially slowing down your rotation.
+This penalty means that you will always do less DPS when using the Single-Button Assistant compared to what you could have done with a perfectly executed rotation.

 One major aspect to consider here is the lack of major Cooldowns in the Combat Assistant.
 The Assisted Highlight and Single-Button Assistant will not highlight/use your major offensive Cooldowns.
 Instead it is on you to ensure that you use those appropriately.

-Optional Read: Mastering Your Frost Death Knight
+Frost Death Knight Mechanics

 Runes and Runic Power